Julfikar-Asif/Lexical-Analyzer/README.md

 # Features

 1. Identifies the following types of tokens:

- <bold> Keywords: Predefined reserved words like int, char, if, return, etc.
+    Keywords: Predefined reserved words like int, char, if, return, etc.
     Variables: Valid variable names starting with a letter or underscore (_), followed by alphanumeric characters or underscores.
     Operators: Mathematical and assignment operators like +, -, *, /, %, and =.
     Numbers: Integer or floating-point numbers with optional signs.
     Punctuation: Symbols like ;, ,, (), {}, etc.
     Invalid Tokens: Any unrecognized or improperly formatted token.